basho/riak_test/README.md

 This script is for a complete installation.
-It performs all of the setup steps including installing the current "master" branch from Github into "head".
+It performs all of the setup steps including installing the current "master" branch from Github into "riak-head".
 The releases will be built in your current working directory, so create an empty one in a place you'd like to store these builds for posterity, so that you don't have to rebuild them if your installation path (`$HOME/rt/riak` by the way this script installs it) gets into